MuTsunTsai/fen-tool/README.md

 ### BBS

-This tool is for Taiwan BBS forums such as PTT, so it is shown only in Taiwan, and only for desktops.
+This tool is for Taiwan BBS forums such as PTT, so it is shown only in Taiwan.
-It generates colored BBS text that can be paste directly into posts.
+It generates colored BBS text (with traditional Chinese annotations) that can be paste directly into posts.

 <br>